 - 1. Only one entry per exhibitor permitted.
 All exhibits are to be original works of the exhibitor and relate to the Horse and Pony Project. - 2.
 Suggested Size: minimum 9" x 12" and maximum 18" x 24". - 3.
 Media used: watercolor, acrylic, oil, or tempera paints (cloverleaf and juniors only).
 Mixed-media is acceptable in this category.
 Use of technology to create, enhance or alter the image is NOT permitted. - 4.
-Upload a photo or a scanned document of the painting to https://tinyurl.com/ga4hhorseshow2022.
-Jpeg, png, or PDF is acceptable. - 5.
-Deadline: All entries must be submitted online at https://tinyurl.com/ga4hhorseshow2022 and entered on the 4-H Camp & Event Registration website, by the County Extension Staff no later than 12:00 PM, May 20, 2022.
+All essay, art and photography entries should be entered online in Event Registration no later than 12:00 PM, May 3, 2023. and mailed to: Jade Andrews Haston, Attn: Horse Show Contest Entries, 331 Hoke Smith Annex, Athens, Georgia 30362.
+All entries should be postmarked by May 3, 2023.